Creating an Item Page

 - Product code (if you're selling the item)

-- Summary of what the item is and what you use it for
+- Summary of what the item is and what it is used for

 - Image of the item (optional, but very important)

-Here's an example of an item (in this case, a part):
+Here's an example of an item (in this case, a tool):

 The difference between parts and tools may seem pretty intuitive, but sometimes it's not.
 As you add more guides to your site the distinction can become subtle.
 Here's a few guidelines that help you sort the parts from the tools.